simpleanalytics/docs/_docs/55_events/01-introduction.md

 ---

 <blockquote class="red">
-  <p>The event feature is highly experimental, expect issues and please report them!</p>
+  <p>The event feature is highly experimental, expect issues and please report them!
+To access this feature in your dashboard go to simpleanalytics.com<b>/events/[YOUR WEBSITE]</b></p>
 </blockquote>

 ## Create custom subdomain